Jayant Patil

-Jayant Rajaram Patil (born 16 February 1962) is an Indian politician from the state of Maharashtra.
+Jayant Rajarambapu Patil (born 16 February 1962) is an Indian politician from the state of Maharashtra.
 He has been representing Islampur (Vidhan Sabha constituency) in the Maharashtra Legislative Assembly for more than three decades.
 He was the Cabinet minister of the Water Resources Department in Uddhav Thackeray ministry.
 Earlier, he served as the Rural Development Minister (2009 to 2014), the Finance Minister (1999 to 2008) and the Home Minister (2008 to 2009) of Maharashtra.

 Early life and education

 Patil is the younger son of former Maharashtra cabinet minister and veteran Congress leader, Rajarambapu Patil.
 After his victory in the 1962 Maharashtra Legislative Assembly election his father named him as Jayant, which means victory.
 He completed his bachelor in civil engineering from the Veermata Jijabai Technological Institute and later did his masters at the New Jersey Institute of Technology, US.
 He returned to India after the death of his father in 1984.
 He served as the President of the Kasegaon Education Society and the chairman of the Walwa Sugar Cooperation.